OMRON to Launch Industry's Smallest* Battery Connector with 2mm Pitch and 2.6mm Depth - Significantly Reduces Onboard Footprint -

 Electroforming is a metal forming process that forms ultra-thin metal components through the electroplating process.
 The components are produced by developing a layer of metal onto a base form (master).
 Once the plated layer has been built up to the desired thickness, this newly formed part is stripped off the master substrate.
 Electroforming enables high-precision production of extremely small, thin and fine parts.
 OMRON also produces dies using microfabrication technology to meet more exacting needs for shapes and sizes, thus enabling transfer of a pattern with submicron-scale (0.0001mm) accuracy.

-Visit the website below for more information about Omron's micro contacts and electroforming technology: http://www.omron.com/ecb/products/cn/special/index.html
+Visit the website below for more information about OMRON's micro contacts and electroforming technology: https://www.omron.com/ecb/products/cn/special/index.html